deweerdt/h2o-exercise/README.md

 # The server track

+## H2O frame handling

+H2O core frame handling function is `lib/http2/connection.c::expect_default`.
+This function dispatches the received frame depending on its type.
+Apply `0001-Output-priorities.patch` in order to have priority information about the requests output to stderr.

+Following the same model, instrument `handle_window_update_frame` in order to understand how browsers send `WINDOW_UPDATE` frames.

+`www/` has a directory that can be used as a root directory to serve different type of contents.

+## Using H2O as a library

 This assumes that you've built and installed h2o.
 This repository comes with a small C server that uses libh2o that we will customize.
 - install and compile h2o: